Does blogging help SEO? It definitely does. In fact, blogging is one of the most efficient ways to boost your SEO.

 Promote your blog posts after publishing

 In reality, not a lot of people do this.
-The majority of people hit the publish button and wait for magic to happen or they just move on to the next blog post.
+The majority of people hit the publish button and wait for the magic to happen or they just move on to the next blog post.

 If you follow the same approach, you minimize your chances of getting any return (in terms of rankings and website visits) from your blogging efforts.